Mohamed1380/Mohamed1380/README.md

 - 👋 Hi, I’m @Mohamed1380 / Muhammad AbdElhady I am a junior DevOps Engineer
 - 👀 I’m interested in Devops and aws cloud
-- 🌱 I’m currently learning Devops Tools annd aws
+- 🌱 I’m currently learning Devops Tools and aws
 - 💞️ I’m a Student in intensive code camp at ITI
 - 📫 How to reach me Email: mabdahady139@gmail.com, LinkedIn: https://www.linkedin.com/in/muhammad-abdelhady-692394230